amaximus/ematrica_hu/README.md

 Country code and plate number should be in format accepted by [https://nemzetiutdij.hu/hu/e-matrica/matrica-lekerdezes](https://nemzetiutdij.hu/hu/e-matrica/matrica-lekerdezes), namely:
 * country code in fact accepts a pattern for which the top selection should be made
-* platenumber is usually in form of capital letters and number, without spaces, dashes, etc.
+* platenumber is usually in form of capital letters and numbers without spaces, dashes, etc.

 #### Example
 ```